CK-Wayne/Project_Demo/README.md

 1. Check if Django is installed.
-If not run
+If not, run
 ```
 pip install Django
 ```